 Based upon the test results, your options may include a new treatment being studied in a clinical trial.
 Vanderilt-Ingram Cancer Center is a leading academic medical center and National Cancer Institute-designated Comprehensive Cancer Center that offers many clinical trials of novel therapies, in addition to standard treatments recommended by the National Comprehensive Cancer Network guidelines.
-You may call our Clinical Trials Information Program at (800) 811-8480 for more information, or you may search our database of clinical trials online at www.vicc.org/ct .
+For more information about our clinical trials, call (800) 811-8480 or search our database of clinical trials.

 If your test suggests that you may be eligible for a clinical trial that is not offered at Vanderbilt and you decide to pursue that, we will support your decision.
 Our goal is always to make sure you receive the best care for you and your family.

 It is important to know that because these cancer mutations are not inherited, results from these tests cannot be used to discriminate against you or your children.

 What if I have a different type of cancer?

 New panels for other cancers are being developed.
 In addition, we encourage you to discuss all options, including personalized cancer therapy, with your doctor.
 As a leading academic medical center and NCI-designated Comprehensive Cancer Center, Vanderbilt-Ingram Cancer Center offers many clinical trials of novel treatments, as well as all standard therapies recommended by the NCCN guidelines.